expln/metamath-lamp-docs/README.md

 of [Metamath-lamp](https://github.com/expln/metamath-lamp).

 It is not intended to be an introduction guide.
-If you are new to [Metamath system](https://us.metamath.org/) and/or Metamath-lamp, check [Metamath-lamp Guide](https://lamp-guide.metamath.org).
+If you are new to the [Metamath system](https://us.metamath.org/) and/or Metamath-lamp, check [Metamath-lamp Guide](https://lamp-guide.metamath.org).

 #### Content: